How to spit roast a hog (or lamb, goat or venison) with our Authentic Charcoal / Wood fired Spit Roasting Machine available for hire

 HOW TO RETURN THE HOG ROAST MACHINE:

 You can either send the machine via courier or return it to us yourself (by appointment).
 If using a courier it will need to be securely packaged.
 If you would like us to supply a carton please advise us in advance.
-We are now able to arrange a courier to collect on the Monday following hire (bank holidays excluded) from either your home or workplace for a charge of £25.

 This Hog Roasting Guide is brought to you by www.adoptabaconsandwich.co.uk